growr-xyz/growr-documentation/implementation/3-Protocol-Apps.md

 - Instant loans based on collected verifiable credentials and the achieved credit score.

 ### Peseta Neobank
 Peseta is the first custodial last-mile application integrated with Growr protocol.
-It is built especially for El Salvador and demonstrates the concepts of the protocol from a borrower perspective.
+It is built especially for El Salvador environment.

 Peseta is a custodial application providing classic distribution features for the Borrowers.
-It has integration with:
+It includes:
+- Onboarding process.
+- Integration with Open Banking API for gathering of profile data.
-- Growr core protocol for applying for a loan, loan repayment and management.
+- Integration with Growr protocol for instant loan application.
-- Sample credential issuing service for claiming VCs.
-- Sample credential verifier service for verification of VCs.
-- Storage of SSFI and verifiable credentials in RIF Data Vault.
 - Lightning Network-based integration with Chivo wallet via submarine swaps (RBTC/⚡BTC).

 For more details on Peseta, please visit [Peseta web site](https://www.peseta.xyz).

+### Growr SSFI Agent App
+Growr SSFI Agent App is a demonstrative application integrated with Growr protocol.
+It demonstrates the concepts of the protocol from a borrower perspective.

+Growr SSFI Agent App has integration with:
+- Integration with Growr core protocol for applying for a loan, loan repayment and management.
+- Integration with sample credential issuing service for claiming VCs.
+- Integration with sample credential verifier service for verification of VCs.
+- Integration with RIF Data Vault for storage of SSFI and verifiable credentials.

+For more details on the application, please visit [Growr SSFI Agent App's repo in Github](https://github.com/growr-xyz/growr-ssfi-agent-app/wiki).